Explore our Majors

-We've listed some of the questions that we hear most often from parents and students.
-Of course there are not the only questions we hear, and we're sure you have a few of your own.
-We're here and ready to help!
+We've listed some of the questions we hear most often from parents and students.

 If you apply to the University of South Carolina as a freshman, you are not required